ChrisRackauckas/MINC/README.md

-Repository for Mean-Independent Noise Control of Cell Fates via Intermediate States Rackauckas, Christopher et al. describing the MINC mechanism and the effects of stochasticity on boundary sharpening.
+Repository for Mean-Independent Noise Control of Cell Fates via Intermediate States by Christopher Rackauckas, Thomas Schilling, and Qing Nie describing the MINC mechanism and the effects of stochasticity on boundary sharpening.